Polykarp Leyser the Elder: Wittenberg

 He immediately took part in the important theological meetings in Saxony, acting as their recording secretary.
 The inhabitants of Wittenberg always saw him as an outsider, however, and acted as a thorn in his side.
 To neutralise this he married a local girl in March 1580, namely Elisabeth, daughter of the painter Lucas Cranach the Younger.
 The marriage took place in the Wittenberger Rathaus and was overshadowed by student rioting and heavy drinking, which the town authorities had to deal with later.

 In 1581 Leyser was again a 'visitator' to the Saxon Electoral Circle, where he was mainly concerned with primary education and the Fürstenschule in Meissen, Schulpforta and Grimma.
 His publications at this time were limited to funeral sermons and disputations, above all attacking opponents of the Formula of Concord.
 Tilemann Hesshus was his bitterest opponent at this time in the enforcement of 'Ubiquitätslehre'.
 The disputes were fought at symposia, including one at 1583 in Quedlinburg, where Leyser witnessed the last speech by his mentor Chemnitz.
 On 9 September 1584 the superintendent of Brunswick resigned and its inhabitants wanted Leyser to take over the post, but he refused it on Selnecker's advice due to his obligations to Augustus of Saxony.

 Leyser gave Augustus's funeral oration after the latter's death in August 1586.
 His successor, Christian I, tended towards Calvinism and so this began to prevail.
 Christian freed pastors and teaching staff from their obligation to sign the Formula of Concord at their ordination.
 Considered to be the main representative of the Lutheran concord under Augustus, Leyser was increasingly exposed to the hostility of Nikolaus Krells and Johann Major, whose influence in the university and Konsistorialangelegenheiten was rising.
 Leyser was so incensed by this hostility that he warned his students off studying for a master's degree under Major.
 When the Calvinist Matthias Wesenbeck was buried in the Schlosskirche at the feet of Martin Luther, Leyser preached the funeral sermon, in which he claimed that Wesenbeck had renounced Calvinism on his deathbed and died a good Lutheran.
 This provoked such an uproar that Leyser had to move to Brunswick.
 He died in Dresden.

+Family

+Leyser’s father and stepfather were both preachers; in 1580 he married Elisabeth Cranch and at least three of their children (Polykarp II, Friedrich and Wilhelm) were theologians.